jdanthdavis/lis4905/projects/rah18b/README.md

         *NOTE:* Before uploading .ipynb file, be sure to do the following actions from *Kernal* menu:
             a. *Restart & Clear Output*
             b. *Restart & Run All*
-        - Note: Always* run the .py files before trying t ocreate a Jupyter notebook using the code from the .py files.
+        - Note: Always* run the .py files before trying to create a Jupyter notebook using the code from the .py files.
 If the .py files won't run, neither will the notebook!

 7. [Week7 README.md](week7/README.md "My Week7 README.md file")
     - *Backward-engineer screenshot below:* README.md file should include the following items: